SAP-samples/cap-service-integration-codejam/exercises/12-extend-fiori-ui-with-annotations/README.md

 ![list report "Create" action](assets/list-report-create-action.png)

-Note that the Customer field is open for input, but that's about it; there isn't a way to find a customer:
+Note that the Customer field is open for input, but that's about it; there isn't an easy way to find a customer:

 ![customer input field with no value help](assets/customer-no-value-help.png)